The complexity of isomorphism between countably based profinite groups: Describing profinite groups by filters on a countable lattice

 When defining the lattice $\mathbb P$ we can equivalently replace $\hat F_\omega$ by the free group $F_\omega$ with the topology given after Def.\ \ref{def: F_omega}.
 For, by \cite[Prop 3.2.2]{Ribes.Zalesski:00} we have $L = \overline{ (F_\omega \cap L)}$ for each $L\unlhd_o \hat F_\omega$.
 Also, for each $N \unlhd_o F_\omega$ containing almost all the generators, we have $N = \ol N \cap F_\omega$.

 We can effectively list without repetitions all the epimorphisms $\phi \colon F_\omega \to B$ where $B$ is a finite group such that $\phi(x_i)= 1$ for almost every $i$.
-Each $L\unlhd_o F_\omega$ has the form $\ker \phi$, and hence can be described effectively by a single natural number in such a way that the ordering and lattice operations are computable.
-We denote by $L_i$ the element of $P$ described by $i$.
+Each $L\in P$, viewed as a subgroup of $F_\omega$, has the form $\ker \phi$ for such a $\phi$, and hence can be described effectively by a single natural number in such a way that the ordering and lattice operations are computable.
+We denote by $L_i$ the element of $\mathbb P$ described by $i$.
 So we can also view $\mathbb P$ as a computable lattice defined on $\omega$.
 Without loss of generality we may assume that $L_0 > L_2 > L_4> \ldots$ is a base of nbhds of $1 \in F_\omega$ for the topology on $F_\omega$ we given after Definition~\ref{def: F_omega}.
 As usual we obtain a compatible ultrametric $\delta$ on $F_\omega$ from this sequence:

 Let $\+ Q(\mathbb P)$ denote the set of filters of $\mathbb P$.
 By the remark above we can view $\+ Q(\mathbb P)$ as an effectively closed (that is, $\PI 1$) set in Cantor space $\cantor$, and hence as a Polish space.
 In the following the variables $R,S$ range over elements of $\+ N (\hat F_\omega)$, and $L$ over elements of $P$.
 For $Z \in \cantor$ by $Z\uhr n$ we denote the string consisting of the first $n$ bits of~$Z$.
 If $\sss$ is a string of length $n$, by $[\sss]$ we denote the set $\{ Z \in \cantor \colon \, Z \uhr n =\sss\}$. \begin{lemma} \mbox{}